 Download the demo and enter your serial number to unlock the full version.
 The demo version emits crackling sound at irregular intervals.

-: Before purchasing, please be aware the Linux versions of our plug-ins are still considered beta.
+* About Linux: Before purchasing, please be aware the Linux versions of our plug-ins are still considered beta.
 While the plug-ins are stable, we are not able to provide the same level of support for these products as we do for the macOS and Windows versions.
 Support is provided via the Linux and u-he communities on our forum .
-CLOSE

 Windows 7 or newer